Communication and Media Studies Major (COMM)

 DEGREE TYPE: BACHELOR OF ARTS (BA)

-PROGRAM CONTACT: ASSOCIATE PROFESSOR SUSAN DUMMER
+PROGRAM CONTACT: PROFESSOR SUSAN DUMMER

 Select eighteen additional hours in COMM courses.
 At least twelve of these hours must be from 300–400 level courses.